Last updated on: May 29, 2026

 Forced and child labour risks

-We undertook an independent assessment to better understand the risks of forced and child labour associated with the country of origin of our procured products and the risk profile in terms of forced and child labour for supply chains.
-We began by analyzing goods where Medisca Pharmaceutique Inc. is the importer of record into Canada and this analysis is based on import data from 2023.
+In the 2023 reporting year, we undertook an independent assessment to better understand the risks of forced and child labour associated with the country of origin of our procured products and broader supply chain risk exposure.
+We began by analyzing goods where Medisca Pharmaceutique Inc. was the importer of record into Canada.

 In the event that any forced labour or child labour is found in our business and supply chains, we will immediately implement the appropriate remediation strategies in compliance with applicable standards.